Group of five diverse students with books and bags sitting on outdoor steps

 A good fit is not just academic—it’s also cultural and social.
 Ultimately, a good college is one where you’ll do well.
 Don’t pick schools based solely on impressive names, great sports teams, or popular locations.
 Think about the kinds of spaces where you are most successful and where you are going to thrive.

-Related: Seeing the Big Picture: An Insider Look at Holistic College Admission
+Related The Big Picture: An Inside Look at Holistic College Admission

 Become a higher education “smart customer”